opf/openproject/docs/installation-and-operations/changing-to-bim-edition/README.md

 ### Backup and upgrade

 First, backup your data and update your installation to the latest OpenProject version as described in [Upgrading](../operation/upgrading).
+Make sure that you not only install the new package but also run `sudo openproject configure` as described before proceeding.

 ### Switching to BIM Edition